Join UsWe look forward to welcoming you to our international collegium

 Being part of this long-standing and respected Association means contacts, networks, career development and social opportunities.
 As a Member you are guaranteed to meet other intelligent, influential and well-connected people who are genuinely interested and active in supporting graduates at all life stages.

-Our non-resident Members are all over the world – some working in their professions, some taking career breaks, some in academia/research and others enjoying well-earned retirements.
+Our non-resident Members are all over the world – some working in their professions and in caring-roles, some taking career breaks, some in academia/research and others enjoying well-earned retirements.

-Our Resident Members live at Graduate House while undertaking post-graduate studies, research, professional development, university business and sabbaticals.
+Our Resident Members live at Graduate House while undertaking undergraduate and postgraduate studies, research, professional development, university business and sabbaticals.
 Our Group Members gather online or at Graduate House for meetings, seminars, conferences, lectures, professional development and celebratory occasions.

-Our association is more than 100 years old and benefits you, the graduate, at any life stage.
+Our association is more than 110 years old and benefits you, the university student or continuing learner, at any life stage.

 It is inclusive, it is egalitarian and it enables networking of positive influence on careers, the mind and in developing collective projects.